Corporate governance

 Moreover, to ensure there are no fire prevention defects at plants and offices, we conduct fire disaster audits cross-checking each other in addition to fire prevention audits conducted in conjunction with insurance companies, setting fire disaster standards to prevent fires from breaking out and building a global fire disaster system including overseas plants.

-●Contribution to construction of storm surge barrier in the coastal zone of Hamamatsu
+● Contribution to construction of storm surge barrier in the coastal zone of Hamamatsu

 Suzuki contributed a total of ¥500 million by the end of September 2014 to the “Hamamatsu Tsunami Protection Measure Fund” which Hamamatsu City has founded for constructing a tsunami barrier as a countermeasure for tsunami caused by earthquakes.
-In addition, a total of ¥500 million was contributed to “Hamamatsu Sports Facility Construction Fund” by the end of March 2015 to cooperate with construction of a sports facility which has both a tsunami evacuation base and urgent relief heliport functions in case of a disaster.
+In addition, a total of ¥500 million was donated to “Hamamatsu Sports Facility Construction Fund” by the end of March 2015 to cooperate with construction of a sports facility which serves as both a tsunami evacuation base and urgent relief heliport in case of a disaster.
 As a result, with the “Hamamatsu Tsunami Protection Measure Fund” and “Hamamatsu Sports Facility Construction Fund” combined, the total amount of contributions to the Hamamatsu City storm surge barrier was ¥1 billion.

 The Company also contributed ¥340 million in total to eight neighboring cities and towns in western Shizuoka Prefecture, where many of its plants, associated facilities and business partners are located, for disaster measures such as earthquakes and tsunami by the end of March 2019, contributed ¥2.8 billion to Iwata City in August 2020 to promote the construction of the storm surge barrier, and donated a portion of land for the Ryuyo Proving Grounds in December 2021.